Welcome to the Defend The Wolves Project.

 A hunter is not someone who goes out and shoots just for the fun of it.
 A true hunter eats what he kills and never takes more than he needs.
 This is the way of the warrior.
 Regardless of what Race or Tribe he may be from.
 A true hunter will respect the land as much as the environmentalist will.

 Those who go out and kill for the fun of it are the very worst of all predators.
 There are such animals in the animal kingdom, such as the hyena.
 Then, there is man.
-Man not only kills any species he comes across for sport, he also kills his own kind as well.
+Man not only kills any species he comes across for sport, he also kills his own kind as well, and sometimes this is done even for sport as well.

 So yes, man will and has killed for sport and will continue to do so.
 Too many times, I have come across the remains of deer lying in the woods with noting removed but the head and a hindquarter.
 Anyone else who has spent their lives in the woods as I have, will have had the same experience too if they have lived long enough.
 A real hunter will be as angered by this action as much as I am.